A-VazquezGuardado/Smart_NFC_Optogenetics/README.md

 Download the .m and .fig files to a local folder.

 Operation:
+Connect the NFC reader or NeuroLux PDC box.
-Open the .m file in matlab and hit the run button.
+Open the .m file in MATLAB and hit the run button.
 The GUI will open.
-Select the serial port
+Select the serial port to establish communication with the hardware.
 Detailed operation modes are described in the manuscript.